Healthy Homes Assessment Waiohiki

 Waiohiki Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required throughout Waiohiki and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory in all Waiohiki and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate conformance with all Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.
+• Property managers and landlords are required to keep records that prove conformance with any Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.

-• Property managers and private landlords should make sure their rental properties comply with the Healthy Homes Standards within 90 days of any new, renewed , or altered Tenancy.
+• Private landlords and property managers are required to make sure their rental properties comply with the Healthy Homes Standard within 90 days of a renewal, new or a change in Tenancy.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

-• All houses let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 From 1 July 2024